Stage 2: GRIND

 Finish: Downtown Prescott

-*Note: Half Pint follows the same start and finish as Full Pint, but bypasses Big Bug Mesa Loop
+*Note: Short Course follows the same start and finish as Long Course, but bypasses Big Bug Mesa Loop

 Important Times